andremann/SKG-IF/docs/source/grants.rst

 ``website``
 ----
-*String* (recommended): An URL poiting to the website of the funded project.
+*String* (optional): An URL poiting to the website of the funded project.

 .. code-block:: json
    :linenos: